Production federated keyword spotting via distillation, filtering, and joint federated-centralized training: Experiments

 Offline evaluation data were used to quantitatively measure model quality.
 Numerous data domains were covered, including different device types (phones and speakers), noise conditions (in-car recordings, background music), and language locales (US English, British English, etc.).
 The data also provided a mix of positive and negative utterances.

 The number of false acceptances per hour of audio (FA/h) was computed for each model using the negative utterances, while the false reject rate per keyword instance (FRR) was measured using the positive utterances.
 An area under the curve (AUC) metric was defined by integrating the FR curve over the FA/h range of $[0.05, 0.5]$.
-This AUC metric, for which lower values were better, provided threshold-independent comparisons of model quality.
+Lower values were better for this threshold-independent metric.

-Figure~\ref{fig:ablation} compares AUC for federated, centrally-trained, and jointly-trained models.
-The example filtering technique from Section~\ref{sec:example_filtering} was also compared for FL and joint training.
-Jointly-trained models performed the best.
-Offline evaluation metrics were biased in favor of centrally-trained models, since many of the data domains (but not specific examples) overlapped between the training and evaluation data partitions.
+Figure~\ref{fig:ablation} compares AUC measurements for the models.
+Minimum values from ensembles of 5 training tasks are shown.
+Jointly-trained models yielded the lowest AUC, while FL-only training and example filtering led to worse AUC.